BackofenLab/MICA/README.md

 i.e. the difference between successive x-coordinates is equal between all data points.
 Thus, their distance is assumed to be 1.
 Furthermore, the first x-coordinate is set to 0.
 We are currently working on the import of explicit x-coordinate data for the GUI.
-Full data point support is available via the [R interface](#Rinterface).
+Full data point support is e.g. available via the [R interface](#Rinterface).
 The y-values for all curves are to be encoded columns-wise.